Business Line of Credit Rates: The Essential Guide

 Cons:

-• Lower credit limit amounts, especially with bad credit.
+• Lower credit limit amounts, especially for those with poor credit.

 • It might require collateral in some cases.